Essential dimension via prismatic cohomology

 As mentioned above, our lower bounds on essential dimension rely on results that assert that cohomology classes do not vanish on restriction to any Zariski open.
-An example of such a statement is the following: \begin{ithm} Let $X$ be a smooth, proper, complex variety, with unramified good reduction at $p.$ Let $i < p-2,$ and $W \subset X$ any Zariski open.
-Then the image of the restriction map
+An example of such a statement is the following, which appears as Cor.~\ref{cor:goodredn} below:

+\begin{ithm} Let $X$ be a smooth, proper, complex variety, with unramified good reduction at $p.$ Let $i < p-2,$ and $W \subset X$ a Zariski open.
+Then the image of the map

 has dimension at least $h^{0,i}_X = \dim H^0(X, \Omega_X^i).$ \end{ithm}